muammar/awesome/README.md

 Requirements
 ============

-In order of using this rc.lua you need to install the following packages:
+In order of using this rc.lua you need to have installed the packages listed in the "services launched when logging in" shown above.

 Screenshot
 ==========